-- Action 2.5.1 Allow ADUs as a use-by-right within the 100 Block; discourage garages facing the street. - Action 2.5.2 Provide incentives to encourage affordable residential development for long-term residents in the 100 Block area.
+- Action 2.5.1 Allow ADUs as a use-by-right within the 100 Block; discourage garages facing the street. - Action 2.5.2 Provide density bonus incentives to encourage upper-floor residential development in the 100 Block area.

-OBJECTIVE 2.6 INVEST IN CONTINUOUS PLACEMAKING IMPROVEMENTS TO SUPPORT THE 100 BLOCK AS A VIBRANT, CENTRAL COMMUNITY GATHERING PLACE; IMPROVE CONNECTIVITY TO THE RIVERFRONT AREA AND NEARBY AMENITIES.
+OBJECTIVE 2.6: INVEST IN CONTINUOUS PLACEMAKING IMPROVEMENTS TO SUPPORT THE 100 BLOCK AS A VIBRANT, CENTRAL COMMUNITY GATHERING PLACE; IMPROVE CONNECTIVITY TO THE RIVERFRONT AREA AND NEARBY AMENITIES.